i404788/git-quick-version/README.md

 A small immutable unix/sh script to get a reasonable version for the current git HEAD.
 No changes to workflow or repository required.

-Will output a version in format: `{tag}+{commit_count} ({short_hash})` It will take the most recent tag which has a commit in the current log.
+Will output a version in format: `{tag}+{commit_count} ({short_hash})`

+It will take the most recent tag which has a commit in the current log.
+The `commit_count` will be all commits between the `tag` and the `short_hash`.

 Toy example of version at each commit:
 ```